umeboshi2/paella/README.md

 2. Set up a network where the hosts on the network are installed and managed by a paella server.

+### System UUID

+The machines on the paella network are identified by their system uuid.
+In normal network operations, AFAICT, the system uuid is only transferred over the network during the PXE negotiation, in plaintext.
+When using paella, the uuid, is transferred over the network in http requests by the client when identifying itself to the server.
+The paella database should not provide a uuid to a paella client.

+Even though paella is really meant to be used on a local network where the administrator has enough physical access and monitoring ability to provide trust during a network install, it would be valuable to raise the bar of an attacker to the point of having to discover or guess a system uuid.
+Due to the nature of PXE, attempts to write code that would block an attacker that sniffs the network would be pointless.
+The design is mostly to keep a user of one machine to be able to retrieve the pillar data or minion keys of another machine.

+### Pillar Data

+The default pillar data is in a git repository.
+I desire for these pillar files, eventually, to be python scripts that access a database using SQLAlchemy.

+There are currently other problems with having the data in a pillar.
+The ability to refer to pillar keys within the pillar is not directly available.
+Due to the fact that pillar data is basically a set of nested dictionaries, it should be possible to achieve the desired results through a different pillar rendering system.

 ### Install Routine

 #### Default Live System